GEOMETRY OF A LEADER

 Following Your Vision

 There are times leaders need to follow their vision and make an unpopular decision despite opposition.
 This takes courage.
-In this final workshop, leaders will learn the attributes of a courageous leader and discuss the challenges of leading with courage – especially when resistance emerges and the cost is great.
-They will leave this workshop with the tools they need to be successful in their next difficult conversation or decision.
+Leaders will learn the attributes of a courageous leader and discuss the challenges of leading with courage – especially when resistance emerges and the cost is great.
+They will leave this program with the tools they need to be successful in their next difficult conversation or decision.

 DETAILS